12 Best Florida Beaches for Families

-Florida is not called the "Sunshine State" for nothing.
-America's favorite playground draws countless visitors from across the continent and overseas, lured by the promise of plenty of sun and fun by the sea.
+Florida isn't called the "Sunshine State" for nothing.
+America's favorite family playground draws countless visitors from across the continent and overseas, lured by the promise of plenty of sun and fun by the sea.

 To help you choose the very best stretch of coast for your next vacation, be sure to refer to our list of the best Florida beaches for families.